shopxlabs/SHOPX_TCPeNFT_depricated/README.md

 ### Setup:
  - `git clone https://github.com/splytcore/splytprotocol.git`
  - `npm install truffle -g`
- - `npm install testrpc -g`
+ - `npm install ganache-cli -g`

 ### Run:
- - In terminal `testrpc`.
+ - In terminal `ganache-cli`.
 Leave terminal tab open
- - In terminal `cd path/to/project`
+ - In another terminal `cd path/to/project`
  - `truffle compile`.
 Will compile all contracts
  - `truffle migrate --reset`.
 Will deploy all contracts to testrpc network
  - `truffle test ./test/[fileName].js`.
 Will test all functions in that file.
 Also `truffle test` will run all test in the test folder